 Alright y’all, am I the asshole?

 I wasn’t expecting a comment about it, or what to take from that interjection, or why he thought I cared about his opinion?
 He said nothing for a while.
-Eden continued to eat food, eye the veterinarian, but let her do her thing.
+Eden continued to eat food and eye the veterinarian, but let her do her thing.
 We went through the exam without any issues and when the vet was done the treats went back in my pocket.

 Later, while the vet was getting Eden’s medication refilled and his forms completed, I felt this punch of guilt about my response.
 Had I been rude?
 Was this guy trying to help and I just shut him down?
 Or (more of a hit to my pride) did he think I was inexperienced and didn’t know what I was doing?